Top Hill Stations Near Shimla Within 50 Kms

 There are several beautiful hill stations near Shimla within 50 km that are perfect for a quick getaway.
 From my personal experience, Mashobra, Kufri, Naldehra, Theog and Chail are top choices.
 Each offers unique experiences from peaceful orchards and scenic walks to adventure activities like trekking and snow sports.

 Most hill stations are easily accessible from Shimla by car, taxi or local bus.
-I often drive myself for flexibility and to stop at scenic viewpoints along the way.
+Drive yourself for flexibility and stop at scenic viewpoints along the way.
 Mashobra, Kufri and Naldehra are just 15–25 km away, while Chail and Tattapani take around 1.5–2 hours by road.

 For a family-friendly trip, I highly recommend Kufri and Mashobra.
 Kufri has safe snow sports, pony rides and an adventure park, while Mashobra offers gentle walks through apple orchards and serene picnic spots.
 Both are great for kids to enjoy nature without the hustle of crowds.